TheodoreHua/ClaimDoneRemover/README.md

   the larger this is, the longer it will take to check per run.
 - ***Wait:*** How many units of time the program should wait before checking for new comments again.
 - ***Wait Unit:*** The unit of time used for the wait configuration.
 This should be in the format `singular unit name, plural unit name, number of seconds per unit`.
-E.g. `minute, minutes, 60` for minutes.
+E.g. `minute, minutes, 60` (comma) for minutes.
 - ***Real Time Checking:*** Whether you want to app to run continuously in the background and check OR check once when run/when check now button is pressed.
 Set `True` OR `False`.
 - ***Start Paused:*** Start the program paused instead of starting scanning as soon as the program starts.